 Life Lesson: Questioning Declarative Statements

-Eight grade, Sister Charlotte who guided me to a private high school for a fresh start.
+In eighth grade, Sister Charlotte guided me to a private high school for a fresh start.
 (I was younger and smaller than most of my elementary classmates and often treated as such.)

 Life Lesson: Optimism

 In ninth grade intramural soccer, Brother Dominic choose me to be a captain to pick sides.
 (A treat for someone who was often chosen last).
 I promptly picked the next two least likely players to be chosen for my team.

 In tenth grade, Brother Montgomery inspired me with the importance of communication, treating perception as being a reality, a love of drama, and involvement in theater.